Francesca Sciandra

 Registrations & Memberships

-• Registered Hypnotherapist & Acknowledged Supervisor, General Hypnotherapy Register (GHR)
+• Registered Hypnotherapist and Acknowledged Supervisor, General Hypnotherapy Register (GHR)

 • Associate Member, The National Society of Talking Therapies (NSTT)